Growing Demand for Chickpeas as a Sustainable Protein Alternative in Plant-Based Diets

 - Frequently Asked Questions -

-What factors are driving the growth of the chickpeas market?
+What notable demand shifts are emerging across the chickpeas market?